andreufsm/localizador-hervs/README.md

 **Script em python para localização de posições de hervs no genoma humano**
 <p align="justify">
-Endogenous retroviruses (ERVs) are endogenous viral elements in the genome that closely resemble and can be derived from retroviruses.
-They are abundant in the genomes of jawed vertebrates, and they comprise up to 5–8% of the human genome (lower estimates of ~1%).
-In this script our group (LaVi - UFSM) aim to make new discoveries in the human genome from hervs provided by a GTF file obtained from UCSC.
-The UCSC Genome Browser is developed and maintained by the Genome Bioinformatics Group, a cross-departmental team within the UCSC Genomics Institute.
+Endogenous retroviruses (ERVs) are endogenous viral elements in the genome that closely resemble and can be derived from retroviruses. <p>They are abundant in the genomes of jawed vertebrates, and they comprise up to 5–8% of the human genome (lower estimates of ~1%).
+In this script our group (LaVi - UFSM) aim to make new discoveries in the human genome from hervs provided by a GTF file obtained from UCSC. <p>The UCSC Genome Browser is developed and maintained by the Genome Bioinformatics Group, a cross-departmental team within the UCSC Genomics Institute.
 </p>

 <p align="center">